kovidgoyal/calibre/manual/template_lang.rst

     has_note('authors', '')

-  returns a list of authors that have notes. or ``''`` if no author has a note.
+  returns a list of authors that have notes, or ``''`` if no author has a note.

   You can test if all the values in ``field_name`` have a note by comparing the list length of this function's return value against the list length of the values in ``field_name``.
 Example::